-For the affectively disturbed child, his "otherness" is lived-experienced as being inferior.
-That is, he lived-experiences his human dignity as an "inferiority".
-For this reason, it is necessary that, in his otherness, he be seen as a special person by the pedotherapist in the therapeutic situation.
-However, he must not be viewed merely on the basis of his otherness "but in particular because he is a unique way of being-in-the-world" (14, 25).
-This means that the pedotherapist needs to recognize the affectively disturbed child as a unique and singular being in his worthiness (dignity) as a person, and he has to be regarded as such.
+For the affectively disturbed child, his/her "otherness" is lived experienced as being inferior.
+That is, he/she lived experiences his/her human dignity as an "inferiority".
+For this reason, it is necessary that, in his/her otherness, he/she be seen as a special person by the pedotherapist in the therapeutic situation.
+However, he/she must not be viewed merely because of his/her otherness, "but, in particular, because he is a unique way of being-in-theworld" (14, 25).
+This means that the pedotherapist mist recognize the affectively disturbed child as a unique and singular being in his/her worthiness (dignity) as a person, and he/she must be regarded as such.
 Moustakas [in English] (17, 5) says: "The therapist considers all the child's ways and values with respect because they are the child's ...
-In every aspect of the relationship the child is seen as an individual with an ever-present capacity for self-determination".
+In every aspect of the relationship, the child is seen as an individual with an ever-present capacity for self-determination".

-Not only must the affectively disturbed child be regarded with human dignity, but he should "through educating (re-educating) progressively discover (re-discover) his own human dignity and continually confirm it through his unique way of being-in-the-world" (3, 32).
-To become aware of his own value, in the pedotherapeutic situation he must be supported to live in accordance with particular values.
-He also needs to be guided to apply these values as norms in accordance with which he will live.
+Not only must the affectively disturbed child be regarded with human dignity, but he/she should "through educating (reeducating) progressively discover (re-discover) his own human dignity and continually confirm it through his unique way of beingin-the-world" (3, 32).
+To become aware of his/her own value, in the pedotherapeutic situation, he/she must be supported to live in accordance with values.
+He/she also must be guided to apply these values as norms in accordance with which he/she will live.

-To have regard for his own dignity at his disposal means that he should know that he has the task of actualizing values.
-Here there is mention of task acceptance.
-Therefore, the affectively disturbed child progressively needs to be made aware that he lives in a manner worthy of a human being only when he fulfills his obligations and thus acts in agreement with the contents of adulthood.
-The pedotherapist also needs to give him the opportunity "to learn to know the valuable (values), to actualize and to use them as norms and thus to 'practice' his human dignity so that eventually, as an adult, he will pursue human dignity in an independent and responsible way" (10, 57).
+To have regard for his/her own dignity at his/her disposal means that he/she should know that he/she has the task of actualizing values.
+Here, there is mention of task acceptance.
+Therefore, the affectively disturbed child must progressively be made aware that he/she lives in a manner worthy of a human being only when he/she fulfills his/her obligations and, thus, acts in agreement with the contents of adulthood.
+The pedotherapist also must give him/her the opportunity "to learn to know the valuable (values), to actualize and to use them as norms and, thus, to 'practice' his human dignity so that eventually, as an adult, he will pursue human dignity in an independent and responsible way" (10, 57).

-The affectively disturbed child not only needs to be guided to the discovery of his own human dignity but also be guided to regard the human dignity of others (10, 85).
-Through showing regard for the child's human dignity, the pedotherapist awakens in him a regard for his own human dignity as well as for that of his fellow persons.
+The affectively disturbed child not only must be guided to the discovery of his/her own human dignity but also be guided to regard the human dignity of others (10, 85).
+Through showing regard for the child's human dignity, the pedotherapist awakens in him/her a regard for his/her own human dignity, as well as for that of his/her fellow persons.